plan44/messagetorch-openwrt-package/README.md

     messagetorch -W 13 -H 18 "Hello Omega"

 Once running, you can remote control it by sending UDP packets.
-The following is from a Mac OS X command line (nc options might vary on other platforms):
+The following is from a Mac OS X command line (nc options might vary on other platforms, nc on omega itself does not have the -u option):

 	echo -n 'New Text' | nc -w 1 -u my.omegas.ip.address 4442